onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Differentiation and specialization coupled with alignment and integration

-Put your favourite pictures in the video

-This is the real situational assessment
-^^ this fails by assuming familiarity ("if you know you know")

-hearts and minds

-anything that's altruistic needs to be rewarded (making it no longer altruistic) sharing is synergetic - it is more efficient for the whole
+anything that's altruistic needs to be rewarded (making it no longer altruistic)

 Aggregation

-We haven’t scratched the surface of the potential of enculturation

 a new game the likes of which we could have never even conceived